dCache/dcache-book2/config-SRM.md

 Possible values are `true` and `false`.
 Default is `false`.

 Usage example:

     srm.enable.overwrite-by-default=false

 ### srm.db.host

-`srm.db.host` tells CELL-SRM which database host to connect to.
+`srm.db.host` tells `SRM` which database host to connect to.

 Default value is `localhost`.

 Usage example:

     srm.db.host=database-host.example.org

 ### spaceManagerDatabaseHost

-`spaceManagerDatabaseHost` tells CELL-SPACEMNGR which database host to connect to.
+`spaceManagerDatabaseHost` tells SpaceManager which database host to connect to.

 Default value is `localhost`.

 Usage example:

     spaceManagerDatabaseHost=database-host.example.org

 ### pinmanager.db.host

-`pinmanager.db.host` tells CELL-PINMNGR which database host to connect to.
+`pinmanager.db.host` tells PinManager which database host to connect to.

 Default value is `localhost`.

 Usage example:

     pinmanager.db.host=database-host.example.org

 ### srm.db.name

-`srm.db.name` tells CELL-SRM which database to connect to.
+`srm.db.name` tells `SRM` which database to connect to.

 Default value is `srm`.

 Usage example:

     srm.db.name=srm

 ### srm.db.user

-`srm.db.user` tells CELL-SRM which database user name to use when connecting to database.
+`srm.db.user` tells `SRM` which database user name to use when connecting to database.
 Do not change unless you know what you are doing.

 Default value is `dcache`.

 Usage example:

     srm.db.user=dcache

 ### srm.db.password

-`srm.db.password` tells CELL-SRM which database password to use when connecting to database.
+`srm.db.password` tells SRM which database password to use when connecting to database.
 The default value is an `empty` value (no password).

 Usage example:

     srm.db.password=NotVerySecret

 ### srm.db.password.file

-`srm.db.password.file` tells CELL-SRM which database password file to use when connecting to database.
+`srm.db.password.file` tells `SRM` which database password file to use when connecting to database.
 Do not change unless you know what you are doing.
 It is recommended that MD5 authentication method is used.
-To learn about file format please see [].
-To learn more about authentication methods please visit [][5], Please read "Encrypting Passwords Across A Network" section.
+To learn about file format please see http://www.postgresql.org/docs/8.1/static/libpq-pgpass.html.
+To learn more about authentication methods please visit http://www.postgresql.org/docs/8.1/static/encryption-options.html, Please read "Encrypting Passwords Across A Network" section.

 This option is not set by default.

 Usage example:

     srm.db.password.file=/root/.pgpass

 ### srm.request.enable.history-database

-`srm.request.enable.history-database` enables logging of the transition history of the SRM request in the database.
+`srm.request.enable.history-database` enables logging of the transition history of the `SRM` request in the database.
 The request transitions can be examined through the command line interface.
-Activation of this option might lead to the increase of the database activity, so if the PSQL load generated by CELL-SRM is excessive, disable it.
+Activation of this option might lead to the increase of the database activity, so if the PSQL load generated by `SRM` is excessive, disable it.

 Possible values are `true` and `false`.
 Default is `false`.

 Usage example:

     srm.request.enable.history-database=true

 ### transfermanagers.enable.log-to-database

-`transfermanagers.enable.log-to-database` tells CELL-SRM to store the information about the remote (copy, srmCopy) transfer details in the database.
-Activation of this option might lead to the increase of the database activity, so if the PSQL load generated by CELL-SRM is excessive, disable it.
+`transfermanagers.enable.log-to-database` tells `SRM` to store the information about the remote (copy, srmCopy) transfer details in the database.
+Activation of this option might lead to the increase of the database activity, so if the PSQL load generated by SRM is excessive, disable it.

 Possible values are `true` and `false`.
 Default is `false`.

 Usage example:

     transfermanagers.enable.log-to-database=false

 ### srmVersion

-`srmVersion` is not used by CELL-SRM; it was mentioned that this value is used by some publishing scripts.
+`srmVersion` is not used by `SRM` it was mentioned that this value is used by some publishing scripts.

 Default is `version1`.

 ### srm.root

-`srm.root` tells CELL-SRM what the root of all SRM paths is in pnfs.
-CELL-SRM will prepend path to all the local SURL paths passed to it by SRM client.
-So if the `srm.root` is set to `/pnfs/fnal.gov/THISISTHEPNFSSRMPATH` and someone requests the read of <srm://srm.example.org:8443/file1>, SRM will translate the SURL path `/file1` into `/pnfs/fnal.gov/THISISTHEPNFSSRMPATH/file1`.
-Setting this variable to something different from `/` is equivalent of performing Unix `chroot` for all SRM operations.
+`srm.root` tells `SRM` what the root of all `SRM` paths is in pnfs. `SRM` will prepend path to all the local SURL paths passed to it by `SRM` client.
+So if the `srm.root` is set to `/pnfs/fnal.gov/THISISTHEPNFSSRMPATH` and someone requests the read of <srm://srm.example.org:8443/file1>, `SRM` will translate the SURL path `/file1` into `/pnfs/fnal.gov/THISISTHEPNFSSRMPATH/file1`.
+Setting this variable to something different from `/` is equivalent of performing Unix `chroot` for all `SRM` operations.

 Default value is `/`.

 Usage example:

     srm.root="/pnfs/fnal.gov/data/experiment"

 ### srm.limits.parallel-streams

-`srm.limits.parallel-streams` specifies the number of the parallel streams that CELL-SRM will use when performing third party transfers between this system and remote GSIFTP servers, in response to SRM v1.1 copy or SRM V2.2 srmCopy function.
-This will have no effect on srmPrepareToPut and srmPrepareToGet command results and parameters of GRIDFTP transfers driven by the SRM clients.
+`srm.limits.parallel-streams` specifies the number of the parallel streams that `SRM` will use when performing third party transfers between this system and remote GSIFTP servers, in response to `SRM` v1.1 copy or SRM V2.2 srmCopy function.
+This will have no effect on srmPrepareToPut and srmPrepareToGet command results and parameters of GRIDFTP transfers driven by the `SRM` clients.

 Default value is `10`.

 Usage example:

     srm.limits.parallel-streams=20

 ### srm.limits.transfer-buffer.size

 `srm.limits.transfer-buffer.size` specifies the number of bytes to use for the in memory buffers for performing third party transfers between this system and remote GSIFTP servers, in response to SRM v1.1 copy or SRM V2.2 srmCopy function.
-This will have no effect on srmPrepareToPut and srmPrepareToGet command results and parameters of GRIDFTP transfers driven by the SRM clients.
+This will have no effect on srmPrepareToPut and srmPrepareToGet command results and parameters of GRIDFTP transfers driven by the `SRM` clients.

 Default value is `1048576`.

 Usage example:

     srm.limits.transfer-buffer.size=1048576

 ### srm.limits.transfer-tcp-buffer.size

-`srm.limits.transfer-tcp-buffer.size` specifies the number of bytes to use for the tcp buffers for performing third party transfers between this system and remote GSIFTP servers, in response to SRM v1.1 copy or SRM V2.2 srmCopy function.
-This will have no effect on srmPrepareToPut and srmPrepareToGet command results and parameters of GRIDFTP transfers driven by the SRM clients.
+`srm.limits.transfer-tcp-buffer.size` specifies the number of bytes to use for the tcp buffers for performing third party transfers between this system and remote GSIFTP servers, in response to `SRM` v1.1 copy or `SRM` V2.2 srmCopy function.
+This will have no effect on srmPrepareToPut and srmPrepareToGet command results and parameters of GRIDFTP transfers driven by the `SRM` clients.

 Default value is `1048576`.

 Usage example:

     srm.limits.transfer-tcp-buffer.size=1048576

 ### srm.service.gplazma.cache.timeout

 `srm.service.gplazma.cache.timeout` specifies the duration that authorizations will be cached.
-Caching decreases the volume of messages to the CELL-GPLAZMA cell or other authorization mechanism.
+Caching decreases the volume of messages to the `gplazma` cell or other authorization mechanism.
 To turn off caching, set the value to `0`.

 Default value is `120`.

 Usage example:

     srm.service.gplazma.cache.timeout=60